Henry Bloomfield Kingscote: Army career

 Kingscote served in the Royal Artillery (RA), being commissioned in 1862 and seeing active service in the Bhutan War in the mid-1860s, during which he was wounded.

 He rose to the rank of colonel by 1896, and in 1899 was commanding officer of the Royal Artillery in Canada.
 He retired in 1900.

 Cricket

 Kingscote played cricket as a wicket-keeper for the Royal Artillery from 1864 to 1881, playing regularly for the RA and a number of times whilst stationed in India between 1882 and 1889.
 He played in 12 first-class cricket matches, spread throughout a career that lasted 11 years between 1867 and 1878.
-He represented Kent County Cricket Club in a single first-class match in 1867, MCC seven times, the Gentlemen of Marylebone Cricket Club once and Gloucestershire three times in 1877, restricted in his opportunities at the top level of cricket by his military service.
-He played non-first-class cricket for clubs such as MCC, I Zingari, Quidnuncs and appeared twice for Devon in 1880.
+He represented Kent County Cricket Club in a single first-class match in 1867, Marylebone Cricket Club (MCC) seven times, the Gentlemen of Marylebone Cricket Club once and Gloucestershire three times in 1877, restricted in his opportunities at the top level of cricket by his military service.
+He played minor cricket for clubs such as MCC, I Zingari, Quidnuncs and appeared twice for Devon in 1880.